 When calling a number in Thailand it is necessary to dial the whole number, including the area code, even if you are in the same area.
 All area codes are prefixed with a 0.
 The 0 is dropped if you are dialing from outside Thailand.

 Most mobile phones can be used in Thailand whilst you are on holiday, check with your local company before leaving home.
-If you are planning a long trip here it may be worth considering buying a pre-paid Thai SIM card for your phone, all three major providers offer this service, D-Prompt, 1-2-Call and Orange.
+If you are planning a long trip here it may be worth considering buying a pre-paid Thai SIM card for your phone, all major providers offer this service.
 This will give you a local phone number in Thailand and also allow you to phone home without the rather high roaming charges that most companies require.
-With a pre-paid card, calls inside Thailand are charged at 5 Baht/minute.
+A SIM costs around 50 Baht and you can buy credit at mobile phone shops and many convenience stores.
+Local calls are cheap.
 Overseas calls are charged at the standard rates with no surcharge.
-Re-charge cards come in denominations like 100, 200, 300 Bahtand the initial purchase of the SIM card has a small surcharge for the card.
+Re-charge cards come in denominations like 100, 200, 300, 500 Baht.

 Internet facilities are available thoughout the country.
-Even the smallest town will boast an Internet Cafe of some sort and charges are very low, less that US$1 per hour.
+Even the smallest town will boast an Internet Cafe of some sort and charges are very low, less that 30 Baht per hour.